William McIlvanney: Biography

 William McIlvanney died on 5 December 2015 at the age of 79, after a short illness.
-On hearing of his death, a number of public figures, including Nicola Sturgeon, Ian Rankin and Irvine Welsh, paid tribute noting both his inspirational writing and his likeable and gentlemanly personality.
+Following his death, a number of public figures, including SNP MSP Nicola Sturgeon, authors Ian Rankin and Irvine Welsh, paid tribute noting both his inspirational writing and his likeable and gentlemanly personality.
 The Telegraph obituary noted: "Many authors are admired.
 Many are respected.
 Few are loved as he was, for what they are as well as for what they have written."